mysterious-technology/filmbot/README.md

 Filmbot scrapes independent movie theater listings in a city, and generates a digest of movies playing in the next week.

+Please contribute!
 Adding a new theater is pretty easy - each one takes me less than 20 minutes.
 I'd love to see contributions adding new cities, or new event categories.

 It's pretty easy to scrape any site with either: